khushi463-tyagi/Eco_Tech/README.md

 ## Home Page
 When you have verified yourself you will see the homepage where you can see the stopwatch and upload image option from both the camera and gallery option
-<br> If you see a trash pause your timer and click the photo and then the AI model will detect the image and will tell it is a trash or not.
+<br> If you see trash pause your timer and click the photo and then the AI model will detect the image and will tell if it is trash or not.
-<br> If it is a trash then you can pick it up and throw in near by dustbin
+<br> If it is trash then you can pick it up and throw it in a nearby dustbin
 ![Screenshot 2023-09-29 235117](https://github.com/khushi463-tyagi/GFG_ECOTECH/assets/66127538/f5915a7a-aa94-4757-a5bf-460c775d13d3)
 <br>